fiskaltrust/rollout-doc/technical-operations/middleware/launchers/android.md

 :::

 ## Introduction
-The Launcher is a core component of every Middleware **on-premise** setup, it is the service's **bootstrap part** which manages and initializes the other components of the CashBox (e.g. the queue).
+The Launcher is a core component of every Middleware **on-premise** setup, it is the service's **bootstrap part** which manages and initializes the other components of the CashBox (e.g., the queue).
 On Android, the Launcher comes as a pre-compiled App that can be installed on Android devices and will run a _foreground_ service that hosts the Middleware components.
 This service can be controlled via [intents](https://developer.android.com/reference/android/content/Intent), which are typically implemented by the PosCreator.

 ## Distribution
 The Launcher for Android can be downloaded either from Google Play, or directly from the Portal (as an _APK_ file).